Nathaendo/RB-Tree/README.md

 ## Features

 - Insertion of nodes into the Red-Black Tree.
-- Deletion of nodes while maintaining tree properties.
+- Deletion of nodes while maintaining tree properties (successor).
 - Search for specific keys in the tree.
-- Printing the tree structure.
+- Printing the tree in-order traversal.

 ## How to Run